bilgetatar/LoremIpsumHackDTech/README.md

-Purpose of the app: Building better allies by targeting people's unconscious bias against the black community using CBT.
+Purpose of the MentAlly app: Building better allies by targeting people's unconscious bias against the black community using CBT.

+Watch Our App Demo: https://youtu.be/19o036wmQ8M

+Watch Our App Presentation: https://youtu.be/hayADpZzjTY

+This is the original GitHub where MentAlly began!
+Newest GitHub is here: https://github.com/isabellawwang/LoremIpsumHackDTech2.

 Features:
 1. A sign up page.